Nocrex/tf2-image-crash-fix/README.md

 To use it first clone the code, then execute `gcc -shared -m32 -fPIC main.c -o crash-fix.so`

 Then go to TF2's launch options and add `LD_PRELOAD=<path-to-folder>/crash-fix.so:$LD_PRELOAD %command% <rest of launch options>`

+Now when you run TF2 all legitimate images should load, while the crashing ones are blocked (and probably rendered as something else)